snehalnp/healthProject/README.md

 Health Tracking for Elders

 There are multiple things that are beneficial to live a healthier and better life for 65+ years old.
-I have implemented some (tracking repvious health records, exercise and activity tracking, nutritional and meal planning) of the below mentioned using Django and SQL.
+I have tries implementing some (tracking repvious health records, exercise and activity tracking, nutritional and meal planning) of the below mentioned using Django and SQL.

 1) Tracking Previous Health Records:
    This enables the users to track their health parameters, such as daily steps, heart rate, sleep patterns and blood pressure.